Below are some recent restoration projects — there are more frames in the following pages.

 A chance purchase at an auction of a bronze painted frame has led to many hours of conservation work to bring it back to an original surface.

-Looking at the back I could see that it was walnut, which interestingly is on a slant at the back, this being a way of minimising the amount of walnut (expensive).
+Looking at the back I saw that it was walnut, which interestingly is on a slant, this being a way of minimising the use of (expensive) wood.

-The first thing to do was remove the (later) slip.
-The bronze paint was removed fairly easily with paintstripper but my hope that beneath would be walnut and water-gilded gold was not to be realised.
+The first thing I did was remove the (later) slip.
+The bronze paint was removed fairly easily with paint-stripper but my hope that beneath the paint I would find walnut and water-gilded gold was sadly not realised.

-Instead, under the thick bronze paint was a thick coat of gesso.
+Instead, under the bronze paint was a thick coat of gesso.

-The thickness of the gesso had obscured much of the detail of the carving.
+The density of the gesso had obscured much of the detail of the carving.

-Gesso is soluble in water, warm water is best – it can be a messy business – I have a steam-producing machine and the legendary sucker from Mr Willi in Switzerland, itself lovingly restored by Devon at Robson and Francis in Brixton.
+Gesso is soluble in water (warm water is best) and removing it can be a messy business.
+I have a steam-producing machine and the legendary sucker from Mr Willi in Switzerland, itself lovingly restored by Devon at Robson and Francis in Brixton.

-In the gesso I have found lots of dust mixed in and hairs from the brush that applied it.
+In the gesso I have found lots of dust mixed in and hairs from the brush it was applied with.
 There are old repairs in putty and lots of filled-in worm holes from which I have carefully extracted the gesso.
-The hours spent carefully scraping and picking, revealing the detail in the flower heads and leaves, have given me time to consider the passing of time, the centuries contained in these layers.
-I think of the person who carved this frame, in the 1680’s or thereabouts, the hours spent carving the flower-heads, the deep under-cutting and, of course,the painting it must have been made for.
-I think of the future – where it may end up next, and who might do what to it.
-This one object has also allowed people to live – a good job, money, for the original workshop; for the person who covered it in the gesso another living and now me: what I am doing now, keeps me going.
+The hours spent carefully scraping and picking, revealing the detail in the flower heads and leaves, have given me time to consider the centuries contained in the layers.
+I think of the person who carved this frame, in the 1680s or thereabouts, the hours spent carving the flower-heads, the deep under-cutting and, of course,the painting it must have been made for.
+I think of the future — where the frame may end up next, and what then might be done to it.
+This one piece of artwork has allowed people to live — a good job, money, for the original workshop; money for the person who covered it in gesso, and now me: what I am doing now, keeps me going.

-It is coming together – the best part of doing a job like this is the beginning, the excitement, and the end – finally seeing all of a piece what has been revealed.
+The best part of doing a job like this is the excitement you feel at the beginning, and the end — finally seeing all of a piece what has been revealed.
 The gesso dust is very fine and leaves a chalky residue as the water dries out, the middle section in this photograph.
 The part on the left is wetter, more saturated and looks less chalky.

-This Lovely little French Louis quinze frame was recently dry-stripped to give a decappé finish.
-It is remarkable that so much work went into making something so small – the sight size is just over 8×6″ – the section, design, carving, recutting and gilding all done with the great craftsmanship that is so reliably typical of frames made in Paris in this period.
-This example needs some repairs, hardly visible in this photograph, but otherwise is all there.
+This lovely little French Louis quinze frame was recently dry-stripped to give a decappé finish.
+It is remarkable that so much work went into making something so small — the sight size is just over 8×6″ — the section, design, carving, re-cutting and gilding all done with the great craftsmanship that is typical of frames made in Paris during this period.
+This example needs some repairs, hardly visible in the photograph, but otherwise is all there.

-The frame is 17th Century, English.
+The frame is 17th century, English.
 Standard 30 x 25″ portrait size.
-Someone thought it a good idea (19th C?) to paint the original silver leafed frame brown with an oil gilded sight edge.
-What makes it stranger is the brown paint has been given a bit of wood-graining.
+Someone thought it a good idea (19th C?) to paint the original silver-leafed frame brown with an oil gilded site edge.
+What makes it stranger is the brown paint has been given a bit of wood graining.
 This photo shows it half-stripped, the brown paint manually picked away from the silver.
-The frame will be lacquered when the brown paint has been fully removed – this will prevent the silver from oxidising and going an irreversible black.
-Originally the lacquer would probably have been yellowish, so that the silver becomes more gold-like in appearance.
+The frame will be lacquered when the brown paint has been fully removed — this will prevent the silver from oxidising and going an irreversible black.
+Originally, the lacquer would probably have been yellowish, so that the silver becomes more gold-like in appearance.

 18C Louis XIV centre and corner frame, partially stripped.

-I have removed later gilding from many frames over twenty years but am still astonished by the difference a few microns of ill-conceived regilding can make – and not just to the surface of the frame but to the whole design of the thing which relies on the detail of the carving and recutting of the gesso – all lost.
-I am not sure why anyone ever thought this was a good idea – but I am glad they did as it gives us a chance to remove it!
+I have removed later gilding from many frames over the past years but am still astonished by the difference a few microns of ill-conceived regilding can make — and not just to the surface of the frame but to its whole design, which relies on the detail of the carving and recutting of the gesso — all lost.
+I am not sure why anyone ever thought this was a good idea but I am glad they did as it gives us a chance to remove it!